-An army of St. Baldrick’s volunteers have made it possible to award $103 million in grants since 2005–more than $25 million in 2012 alone.
+An army of St. Baldrick’s volunteers have made it possible to award $127 million in grants since 2005–nearly $25 million in 2013 alone.

 I am incredibly blessed to count myself among those who have seen projects from their laboratory materialize into actual clinical trials of novel therapies.
 This would never have happened without St. Baldrick’s support.
-I will make sure that every parent of a child that we treat with NK cells knows that a crazy group of ordinary people with a vision–and a willingness to bare a shaved head–made it all happen!–Dean Lee, M.D., University of Texas, MD Anderson
+I will make sure that every parent of a child that we treat with NK cells knows that a crazy group of ordinary people with a vision–and a willingness to bare a shaved head–made it all happen!

 It takes decades of work to reach new discoveries through research, but children's lives are being saved today because of research funded by St. Baldrick’s.